Joes-Computer-Museum/WOOTSwitch/README.md

 <kbd>⌘</kbd> / <kbd>Shift</kbd> in sequence, followed by <kbd>1</kbd> -
 <kbd>4</kbd> to choose a port.

 The firmware is still under active development and many bugs remain.
+Known issues include:

+- Mouse input can be a bit "floaty" especially during extreme movements.
-Other types of ADB devices are not supported yet.
-No features based on the Pico W wireless chip have not been implemented at this point.
+- No other ADB devices besides keyboards/mice are supported yet.
+- No features based on the Pico W wireless chip have not been implemented.

 This section will continue to be updated as progress is (hopefully) made.